AtrashAyoub/CountryDataSimpleProject/README.md

 and replace country_name with the relevant country
 for example: http://127.0.0.1:5000/Iraq
 if the country name wrong, you get "Country not found!" , so check the country name.

+As a result, you will get info about the country you entered: Full Name, Capital, Common Language, Currency Name, Currency rate.